-- Frequent hunger or nutritional problems

-- Personal hygiene problems

-- Inappropriate clothing for the weather

-- Lack of medical and dental care

-- Chronic tiredness or listlessness

-- Physical deterioration due to lack of supervision

-- Asks, begs, or steals food.

-- Institutionalization

-- Unexcused absences from school

-- Apathy

-- Assumes adult responsibilities.

-- Aggressiveness or withdrawal

-- Inappropriate behavior for his age.
+Physical or Corporal: Attitudinal and Behavioral: Frequent hunger or nutritional problems Personal hygiene problems Inappropriate clothing for the weather Lack of medical and dental care Chronic tiredness or listlessness Physical deterioration due to lack of supervision Asks, begs, or steals food.
+Institutionalization Unexcused absences from school Apathy Assumes adult responsibilities.
+Aggressiveness or withdrawal Inappropriate behavior for his age.